dk0d/torchinstaller/README.md

 # PyTorch Install Helper

-Super basic helper to install pytorch stuff without having to check cuda versions and go to websites for the installer URLs.
+Super simple helper to install pytorch stuff without having to check cuda versions and go to websites for the installer URLs.
+Installs based on requested or detected CUDA version, doesn't check python versions.

 > _Only Linux and macOS Supported_